andrewbrdk/AB-Testing-Implementation/README.md

 Group B: 512 visits (51.20%)
 ```

+#### 2. Hashing
-2) The experiment group is computed as mod2 from the hash of
+The experiment group is computed as mod2 from the hash of
 the device_id and the experiment name.

 ```bash